uber/cadence/docs/javaclient/workflows.md

     void retryNow();
 }
 ```
 It is recommended to use a single value type argument for workflow methods.
-This way adding new arguments as fields to the value type is a backwards compatible change.
+This way, adding new arguments as fields to the value type is a backwards-compatible change.

 ## Starting workflow executions